moiraclavin/ml-economists-final/README.md

 # ml-economists-final
-Final project for Machine Learning for Economists — comparing PCA, Ridge, Lasso, and PLS models for predictive accuracy on a high-dimensional dataset.
+Final project for Machine Learning for Economists (University of Bologna).
+Comparative analysis of PCA, Ridge, Lasso, OLS, and PLS regression models applied to loan approval prediction.
+Includes model evaluation, ROC analysis, and visualization of performance metrics.